 - Cold Blood, in which hands dance around miniature sets and are projected onto cinema-sized screens.

 But that’s not all.
-Because – besides a host of other exceptional shows incorporating acrobatics, mask performance and puppetry – you’ll also find stuffed into their programme live art installations; post-show talks and discussions; silent movie screenings with live soundtracks; and workshops on everything from ‘Trash-Hack’ to ‘How to Be a Stupid’.
+Because – besides a host of other exceptional shows incorporating acrobatics, mask performance and puppetry – you’ll also find stuffed into their programme post-show talks and discussions; silent movie screenings with live soundtracks; and workshops on everything from ‘Understanding Visual Vernacular’ to ‘How to Be a Stupid’.

 Apparently it all comes down to thinking inside the box.

-NOTE: The London International Mime Festival takes place between 9th January and 3rd February at various venues across London.
-You can find out more about what’s on and book tickets right HERE.
+NOTE: The London International Mime Festival takes place between 8th January and 2nd February 2020 at various venues across London.
+You can find out more about what’s on, and book tickets, right HERE.